 The Contractor shall use a backhoe or excavator to dig the trench.
-A trencher type excavation machine may be used as approved by the District.
-In yards with sod or turf type surfaces, the operator shall take special care and remove excavated materials without removing additional turf beyond the trench.
+A trencher-type excavation machine may be used as approved by the District.
+However, if rock is encountered, the Contractor shall use a backhoe or excavator for excavation in the rock areas, and a trencher-type excavation machine shall not be used for rock.
+In yards sod or turf type surfaces, the operator shall take special care and remove excavated materials without removing additional turf beyond the trench.